One Day Kathmandu Patan and Bhaktapur City Tour

 The Kathmandu Durbar Square is standing right in the heart of Kathmandu.
-This historical attraction is also popular for its religious, cultural and commercial importance.
+This historical distraction is also popular for its religious, cultural, and commercial importance.
 Also, the remarkable varieties of temples for various gods and goddess and built between the 12th to 18th centuries.

 Additionally, other attractions of Kathmandu Durbar Square are Taleju Temple, Hanuman Dhoka, Nasal Chowk, Mul Chowk, Bhandarkar, Manju Deval, Kumari Bahal, Kasthamandap Temple, and Museum.
 Unfortunately, now most of the monuments are under reconstruction after the demonstrative earthquake in 2015.
 But they are now in the rebuilding process.

 PATAN DURBAR SQUARE

 Surprisingly, it has bronze gateways and exquisite carvings dating back to many centuries.
 The major attraction of Patan Durbar Square includes Keshav Narayan Chowk, Sundari Chowk, Mul Chowk, Patan Museum, Krishna Temple, Golden Temple, Mahabouddha Temple, and Golden Window.

 BHAKTAPUR DURBAR SQUARE

 Not to mention, Bhaktapur Valley is the third-largest city around Kathmandu.
 The 55 Window Palace, Golden Gate, Lion’s Gate, Nyatapola Temple, and Bhairav Nath Temple are some of the major attractions in Bhaktapur Durbar Square

 Bouddhanath Stupa is a massive, whitewash stupa which rises 36 m above the street.
 It is among the largest stupa in the World and the biggest in Nepal.
 It is the heart of Tibetan Buddhists in Nepal.
 Posters of smiling Dalai Lama, traditional art workshops, and local restaurants are in abundance throughout the narrow streets of Buddha.
 Additionally, it remains like an important place of pilgrimage and meditation for Tibetan Buddhists as well as for local Nepalese.